civican/legisinfo/44-1/bills/C-242/bill_text.md

 ### Section 4

-  **(1)** The Minister of Citizenship and Immigration must prepare a report on reducing the minimum income requirement that the child or grandchild of a foreign national must meet in order for the foreign national to be able to enter and remain in Canada for an extended period to visit that child or grandchild.
+  **(1)** The Minister of Citizenship and Immigration must prepare a report **in respect of a reduction to** the minimum income requirement that the child or grandchild of a foreign national must meet in order for the foreign national to be able to enter and remain in Canada for an extended period to visit that child or grandchild, **including in respect of any special circumstances to be taken into account in the processing of temporary resident visa applications and a review process for the decisions made in relation to those applications**.

   **(2)** The Minister must cause the report to be tabled in each House of Parliament no later than one year after this Act receives royal assent or, if either House is not then sitting, on any of the first 15 days on which that House is sitting.